fkarimzadeh6/CX4240_project/README.md

 * Use of these machine learning algorithms could streamline data acquisition and interpretation for sleep studies

 ## Future work
 * Choosing epoch equal to 30 sec in not optimal.
-Future work would be finding better way to devide data into stages with different lenght.
+Future work would be finding better way to devide data into stages with different length.

 ## References: